 These are the frames that the rooflight sits in, and they’re worth examining during the design process.
 An effective upstand allows the roofing membrane to be properly installed before the light itself, and also allows the rooflight to lean in such a way as to allow water run-off.
 (It also means that should the light need repairing or replacing at any point in future, the roof won’t get damaged as a result.)
 Finally, upstands are also a key part of ensuring the light meets the building regulations.
 When planning your rooflight, ensure you consult your manufacturer about installing an upstand: it’s worth the investment.

-If you work with a specialist to design your rooflight, of course, they’ll be able to advise you on what the limits are.
+If you work with a specialist on your bespoke skylight, of course, they’ll be able to advise you on what the limits are.

 Triple v double glazing